William-An/CPU-X/README.md

             6. [x] Also need to set epc
             7. [x] ~~Also need to save context?~~ Unlike STM32, software saves the context
 3. [ ] Need to pass riscv isa tests in machine mode
+   1. [x] RTL Level
+   2. [ ] GATE Level
+      1. [ ] Let TB listen on the RAM signals, waiting for writes to toHOST memory region with the value
-   1. [ ] Following cases not passed as it requires over 0x2000 bytes of memory
+   3. [ ] Following cases not passed as it requires over 0x2000 bytes of memory
       1. [ ] `rv32ui-p-fence_i`
       2. [ ] `rv32io-p-lb`
       3. [ ] `rv32io-p-lbu`